Big plans for keeping our communities safe

-To tackle this issue, Ofgem introduced the Erroneous Transfer Customer Charter.
+If you believe you have been transferred by mistake or without your consent, you can switch back.
+Ofgem introduced the Erroneous Transfer Customer Charter.
 It recommends best practice for suppliers including writing to a consumer to verify that they do want to switch before going ahead.
 In the event of an erroneous transfer, you can contact either the old supplier or the new one to complain.
 Within five working days, you should be given clear information on the steps which will be taken to resolve the matter and, if you request it, details of compensation arrangements.
 Within 20 working days, you should be informed that you are being returned to your old supplier.

 Some suppliers have moved away from cold call doorstep selling as a method of persuading consumers to switch, as they recognise that consumers do not like being pressured on the doorstep.

-What should I do if I have a complaint?
+What can I do if I have a complaint?

 Gas and electricity competition - consumer checklist

 For further information please contact the Citizens Advice consumer service, which provides free, confidential and impartial advice on consumer issues.
-Visit www.adviceguide.org.ukor call the Citizens Advice consumer helpline on 03454 040506.
+Visit www.adviceguide.org.ukor call the Citizens Advice consumer helpline on 03454 04 05 06.

-Last reviewed/updated: May 2013
+Last reviewed/updated: September 2014